 Can Goods Nutritional Values

-Combining canned vegetables, chili or meat with some of your beans or rice make for a much healthier choice than eating only canned or freeze-dried foods every day.
+Combining canned vegetables, chili, or meat with some of your beans or rice makes for a much healthier choice than eating only canned or freeze-dried foods every day.
 You could use some of your canned chili to pour over your rice or pasta to stretch out the calories while still getting some extra beneficial nutrition.

 Ultimately, storing canned foods is not all about the calorie count.
 You need to have a healthy combination of calories and nutrition.
 A bag of potato chips is loaded with calories but virtually no nutritional value.
 Keep this in mind when you go shopping and read the labels.

 Although canned goods have a fairly long shelf life, the conditions you store them in can drastically cut the shelf life down.
 The USDA recommends keeping canned food at temperatures below 85 °F, and most experts prefer below 70 °F. Further, the more stable the temperature is, the more life you will get out of your food.